 Every spring, alpine and glacial lakes begin to thaw along the shoreline, revealing vibrant blue water so extraordinary looking you have to see it to believe it.
 The melt water follows the contours of the lakeshore, giving the illusion that it is a river, when in fact the water is perfectly still.
 See British Columbia from a different perspective.
 Embark on a helicopter flight through the spectacular Coast Mountains and enjoy magnificent views as you fly over endless mountains and valleys, waterfalls cascading over granite cliffs, turquoise rivers winding their way through lush temperate rain forests, and even the occasional herd of mountain goats or elk.
 Just when you think it can’t get any better, our glacial destination pops into view only minutes before we land.
 Take a moment to revel in the true beauty of British Columbia’s untouched wilderness as we set down beside a lake and get ready for an experience of a lifetime.
 Choose from kayaking or paddle boarding and enjoy complete peace and serenity in one of Mother Nature’s best kept secrets.

 Please note, the tour name “Glacier Kayaking” applies to all heli kayak trips, regardless of the lake conditions and colour of water.
 The tour includes a 60 minute round trip sightseeing flight from our home base in rural Abbotsford, use of kayaks or paddle boards, 4 hours on location, trip photos, and a gourmet picnic lunch from Lepp Farm Market.

-See below for the difference between June and July/August/September Glacier Kayaking.
+See photos below for the difference between June and July/August/September Glacier Kayaking.